 I’ve been using my Keurig coffee maker to brew a quick cup of coffee in the morning for almost a year now.
-Recently however, my Keurig will at times completely shut off while it's brewing my coffee, and when I restart it it shuts off again.
+Recently, however, my Keurig will at times completely shut off while it’s brewing my coffee, and when I restart it shuts off again.

 If you’re here, you’re probably having a similar problem.
 So what’s causing our Keurig’s to shut off while brewing? and how can we fix it?